MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-E-Housing-Goals-Mission/part-1282-Enterprise-Housing-Goals-Mission/subpart-B-Housing-Goals/section-1282.12.md

 (1) The share of such mortgages in the market as defined in paragraph (b) of this section in each year; or

-(2) The benchmark level, which for 2018, 2019 and 2020 shall be 14 percent of the total number of purchase money mortgages purchased by that Enterprise in each year that finance owner-occupied single-family properties.
+(2) The benchmark level, which for 2021 shall be 14 percent of the total number of purchase money mortgages purchased by that Enterprise in each year that finance owner-occupied single-family properties.

 (g) *Refinancing housing goal.* The percentage share of each Enterprise's total purchases of refinancing mortgages on owner-occupied single-family housing that consists of refinancing mortgages for low-income families shall meet or exceed either:

 (1) The share of such mortgages in the market as defined in paragraph (b) of this section in each year; or

-(2) The benchmark level, which for 2018, 2019 and 2020 shall be 21 percent of the total number of refinancing mortgages purchased by that Enterprise in each year that finance owner-occupied single-family properties.
+(2) The benchmark level, which for 2021 shall be 21 percent of the total number of refinancing mortgages purchased by that Enterprise in each year that finance owner-occupied single-family properties.

 [80 FR 53430, Sept.
 3, 2015, as amended at 83 FR 5899, Feb.
-12, 2018]
+12, 2018; 85 FR 82895, Dec.
+21, 2020]